-As stated, aside from driveway improvements and utility connections at Chromite Drive and driveway improvements at Bowers Avenue for staff parking, the proposed project improvements would be confined to the project site.
-The project design would not permanently affect pedestrian, vehicle or bicycle access or circulation as it would not eliminate any existing pedestrian, transit, or bikeway facilities.
-Nor would the proposed project preclude or modify any planned bicycle or pedestrian improvements or related policies.
 Pedestrian trips generated by the project would be predominately elementary school students walking directly to and from campus.
-The nearest traffic signals at Chromite Drive and Bowers Avenue provide pedestrian crosswalks.
+The nearest intersections at Royal Drive and Cabrillo Avenue provide pedestrian crosswalks.
 Nearly all the surrounding streets have existing sidewalks.
 These existing facilities would be adequate to accommodate the anticipated project pedestrian demand.
 Therefore, the project would not create an adverse impact to bike/pedestrian circulation in the area, nor would the project conflict with the goals of the City's Pedestrian Master Plan.
 This impact would be less than significant.